 More information may be obtained free of charge upon request.
 The SAI, a current version of which is on file with the SEC, contains more details about the Fund and is incorporated by reference into this prospectus (is legally a part of this prospectus).
 Annual and semi-annual reports to shareholders contain additional information about the Fund's investments.
 The Fund's annual report also discusses the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
-The Fund also files its complete schedule of portfolio holdings with the SEC for the 1st and 3rd quarters of each fiscal year as an exhibit to its reports on Form N-PORT.
-The Fund's most recent portfolio holdings, as filed on Form N-PORT, will also be made available to insurance companies issuing variable products that invest in the Fund.
+The Fund also files its complete schedule of portfolio holdings with the SEC for the 1st and 3rd quarters of each fiscal year on Form N-Q (or any successor Form).
+The Fund's most recent portfolio holdings, when filed on Form N-Q, will also be made available to insurance companies issuing variable products that invest in the Fund.

-If you have questions about an Invesco Fund, or you wish to obtain a free copy of the Fund's current SAI, annual or semi-annual reports, or Form N-PORT, please contact the insurance company that issued your variable product, or you may contact us.
+If you have questions about an Invesco Fund, or you wish to obtain a free copy of the Fund's current SAI, annual or semi-annual reports, or Form N-Q (or any successor Form), please contact the insurance company that issued your variable product, or you may contact us.

 Invesco V.I.
-Core Equity Fund SEC 1940 Act file number: 811-07452
+Mid Cap Core Equity Fund Series II SEC 1940 Act file number: 811-07452 invesco.com/us VIMCCE-PRO-2

-By Mail: Invesco Distributors, Inc. P.O.
-Box 219078 Kansas City, MO 64121-9078 By Telephone: (800) 959-4246 On the Internet: You can send us a request by e-mail or download prospectuses, SAIs, annual or semi-annual reports via our website: www.invesco.com/us
+Invesco Distributors, Inc. P.O.
+Box 219078 Kansas City, MO 64121-9078 (800) 959-4246 You can send us a request by e-mail or download prospectuses, SAIs, annual or semi-annual reports via our website: www.invesco.com/us